 These loans also allow for seller contributions to closing costs.

 As mentioned above, these loans are a great way to get your foot on the housing ladder, but limitations do apply.
 So if you have your heart set on a sizable home with a pool, this loan will not be suitable.

-Generally, USDA loans are for homes that are less than 2k square feet or less; homes with a market value that’s below the area loan limit.
+Generally, USDA loans in Colorado Springs are for homes that are less than 2k square feet or less; homes with a market value that’s below the area loan limit.
 This limit will depend greatly from market to market –in some pricy areas, it could be as high as $500,000, while it could be as low as just over $100,000 in some rural markets.

 There are three different kinds of USDA home loans.

 Properties financed with direct loan funds must: